bbl-dres/ppm-cockpit/docs/MARKETSCREEN.md

 ### Trends & Outlook

+- **Segments 1 and 2 are converging.** Autodesk's announcement of **Forma Building Design** at AU 2025 is a direct response to the BIM 2.0 startups (Arcol, Snaptrude, Motif, Qonic), per Engineering.com and AEC Magazine.
+Expect the boundary between "site / massing tool" and "concept BIM tool" to dissolve over the next 24 months.
 - **Regulatory pressure on embodied carbon is now timetabled.** The **revised EU EPBD** requires life-cycle GWP disclosure for **larger new buildings from 2028** and **all new buildings from 2030**.
 Federal Swiss real-estate is not bound, but EU-aligned procurement (and BBL's own SNBS / KBOB direction) makes 2028–2030 the de-facto target.
 Tools without credible whole-life-carbon output will be pushed out of public procurement first.
 - **WLCA validation is becoming the credibility test.** **One Click LCA** is the first software validated under the **RICS Whole Life Carbon Assessment (WLCA) Software Validation Programme (2nd edition, July 2025)**.
 Expect more vendors to seek validation — and procurement leads to require it — within 24 months.
 - **IFC 4.3 / ISO 16739-1:2024** is now the contemporary interoperability floor.
 Any segment-1, 2, 5, or 14 procurement should require IFC 4.3 export at minimum; tools still locked to IFC 2x3 are losing ground.
-- **AI depth** is moving from image-generation to constraint-satisfaction.
-Forma's "rapid wind/noise" surrogates and Finch's "Graph Rules" are the credible direction; pure diffusion-model floor plans (Maket free tier) still produce spatial-logic errors per the 2026 illustrarch review. **Preoptima** and **Modulous TESSA** show the same direction in carbon and modular housing respectively.
-- **Cloud-first is non-negotiable** for new entrants; the holdouts (Ladybug stack, ClimateStudio, ENVI-met, InfraWorks, OpenRoads ConceptStation) survive on simulation depth, civil-data weight, or Rhino/Revit ecosystem lock-in.
+- **Cloud-first is the dominant trajectory.** Every new entrant since 2020 (Forma, Snaptrude, Arcol, Hypar, Giraffe, TestFit, ARCHITEChTURES, Maket, Finch, DBF, Pollination, **Luucy**, **VU.CITY**, **Preoptima**, **Modulous TESSA**, **Climate X**, **Verifi3D**) launched as SaaS / web.
+Desktop / plugin holdouts are concentrated in segments 7–9 and 14 (Ladybug, ClimateStudio, ENVI-met, InfraWorks, OpenRoads ConceptStation) where simulation depth, civil-engineering data weight, or host-application integration outweigh cloud convenience.
 - **BIM integration is converging on IFC 4.3 + Revit roundtrip + Rhino plug-ins.** Speckle's data-hub model and the OpenBIM movement are the most credible neutral interchange layer.
 Swiss-native platforms (Luucy) currently lag here — adopters should expect to bridge to BIM via IFC export and a separate downstream tool.
 - **Climate risk is moving upstream from diligence into design.** Insurer / lender requirements (driven by EU CSRD, SFDR, US SEC climate filings, and Swiss SBTi-aligned commitments) are pushing climate-risk screens to the feasibility stage — but no design-stack vendor has integrated this natively yet.
-- **Generative AI's role** in the next 24 months will be (a) Copilot-style assistants inside existing tools (Snaptrude, Forma Building Design, Speckle Automate, UpCodes Copilot), (b) text-to-BIM experiments (Hypar), and (c) deeper rule-based generators (Finch, ARCHITEChTURES, Preoptima, Modulous) — not autonomous design.
+- **Generative AI is fragmented into three families.** (a) **Constraint-based generative design** producing valid BIM / geometry (Forma, TestFit, Finch, ARCHITEChTURES, Hypar, Maket, DBF, Modulous TESSA); (b) **diffusion-model image generation** for concept renders (Veras, ARK, ArkoAI, LookX, Midjourney workflows); (c) **text-to-BIM / Copilot** experiments still nascent (Hypar, Snaptrude's Copilot, UpCodes Copilot, Preoptima's structural-option Copilot).
+Only family (a) is decision-ready for federal feasibility studies.
+The next 24 months will be dominated by Copilot-style assistants embedded inside existing tools, not autonomous design.

 ### Swiss-Context Observations